How to Access Property Records in Rhode Island

 Besides factors such as location, property condition, tax jurisdictions, and land size, the following factors may also influence property values in the state:

-- School Districts - East Greenwich is recognized for its quality public services and excellent school districts.
-Therefore, properties in or near the location may value higher, especially family homes.
+School Districts - East Greenwich is recognized for its excellent public services and school districts.
+Therefore, properties in or near the location may be valued higher, especially family homes.

-- Historical Significance - Properties in historically significant areas such as Newport County may value higher due to architectural or cultural importance.
+Historical Significance - Properties in historically significant areas like Newport County may be valued higher due to their architectural or cultural importance.

-- Natural Features - Places like Block Island are popular summer destinations with scenic landscapes, pristine beaches, and good climates.
-Properties in areas with such characteristics may therefore value higher.
+Natural Features - Places like Block Island are popular summer destinations with scenic landscapes, pristine beaches, and good climates.
+Properties in areas with such characteristics may, therefore, be valued higher.

-- Zoning and Land Regulations - Zoning rules and land use regulations can impact property values since they govern how a property can be utilized and developed.
+Zoning and Land Regulations - Zoning rules and land use regulations can impact property values because they govern how a property can be utilized and developed.

 There is no such thing as privacy in public property records.
 When records are public, anyone can view them and get copies.
 If you own property, your name, address, and other information will appear in property records.